gbmhunter/blog/content/pages/programming/microcontrollers/psoc/components/_index.md

 {{< figure src="/images/2013/03/psoc-creator-scb-component-as-uart-example-topdesign.png" width="307px" caption="A screenshot of a SCB block in the 'TopDesign.cysch' file in PSoC Creator.
-This SCB block is configured as a UART." caption-position="bottom" >}}
+This SCB block is configured as a UART."  >}}